 1921 – After Westminster decided to hand over responsibility for local government to Stormont, Tyrone County Council pledged its allegiance to Dáil Éireann.
 Eight smaller public bodies followed.
 That same day a bill was introduced in Stormont which allowed it to dissolve any local authority.
 Offices of Tyrone County Council were subsequently raided by the police and their records seized on 2 December 1921.

 1931 – Birth of Dervla Murphy, an Irish touring cyclist and author of adventure travel books for over 40 years.

-1959 – Birth of Tour de France winner, Stephen Roche.
+1959 – Birth of Tour de France winner, Stephen Roche, in Dundrum, Co Dublin.

-1964 – Four Irish players play on the Manchester United team that beats Arsenal 3-2 in London.
-Goalkeeper Pat Dunne and full backs Tony Dunne and Shay Brennan were all Republic of Ireland internationals.
+1964 – Manchester United beats Arsenal 3-2 in London, with four Irish players, including, goalkeeper, Pat Dunne and full backs Tony Dunne and Shay Brennan were all Republic of Ireland internationals.
 The youthful Northern Ireland genius George Best was the other player to hail from Ireland.
 Some of the pre-match commentary is provided by another football icon, Danny Blanchflower.

 1967 – All horse racing in Britain has been cancelled indefinitely to help prevent the spread of foot-and-mouth disease.